 Requirements for Foreign Air Operators

-If you are a foreign air operator or flying a foreign-registered aircraft into and out of Singapore for the purpose of Public Transport (hire and reward) and Aerial works, you must obtain the:
+If you are a foreign air operator or flying a foreign-registered aircraft into and out of Singapore for the purpose of providing public transport (hire and reward) or aerial works, you must do the following:

 Foreign Operator Operations Permit

 Before granting a Foreign Operator Operations Permit, an evaluation is conducted based on a risk-based methodology, which takes into account the following factors:

 - Safety Oversight of the State of Registry and / or State of Operator;